-The following is a copy of the United States law regarding the compulsory wireless equipment of sea-going vessels.
-"Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled: That from and after the first day of July, of America in Congress assembled: That from and after the first day of July, nineteen hundred and eleven, it shall be unlawful for any ocean-going steamer of the United States, or of any foreign country, carrying passengers, or fifty or more persons, including passengers and crew, to leave or attempt to leave any port of the United States, unless such steamer shall be equipped with an efficient apparatus for radio-communication, in good working order, in charge of a person skilled in the use of such apparatus; which apparatus shall be capable of transmitting and receiving messages over a distance of at least one hundred miles, night or day.6 Provided, That the provisions of this Act shall not apply to steamers plying only between ports less than two hundred miles apart."
+The following is a copy of the United States law regarding the compulsory wire-less equipment of sea-going vessels.
+"Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled: That from and after the first day of July, nineteen hundred and eleven, it shall be unlawful for any ocean-going steamer of the United States, or of any foreign country, carrying passengers, or fifty or more persons, including passengers and crew, to leave or attempt to leave any port of the United States, unless such steamer shall be equipped with an efficient apparatus for radio-communication, in good working order, in charge of a person skilled in the use of such apparatus; which apparatus shall be capable of transmitting and receiving messages over a distance of at least one hundred miles, night or day."
+Providen, That the provisions of this Act shall not apply to steamers plying only between ports less than two hundred miles apart."